Lawful access

 Align our capabilities with like-minded partners

-Safeguard against systemic vulnerabilities
+Safeguards against systemic vulnerabilities

 What the legislation wouldn't do

-Bill C-22 does not alter the existing responsibility of ESPs to protect their networks from hacking or other unauthorized access.
-The Government of Canada will be required, by law, to consult impacted ESPs, both in the making of regulations and the issuance of Ministerial Orders, and take into account the potential impact on cost, cybersecurity and privacy protections.
+The Canadian Centre for Cyber Security defines a "backdoor" as a hidden mechanism that bypasses security controls.
+Bill C-22 does not require ESPs to create "backdoors" to their systems and does not abrogate the existing responsibility of ESPs to protect their networks from hacking or other unauthorized access.
+The Government of Canada will be required to consult impacted ESPs, both in the making of regulations and the issuance of Ministerial Orders, and take into account their potential impact on cybersecurity and privacy.

-Bill C-22 would not allow for direct access
+Bill C-22 would not allow direct access

-Bill C-22 would not permit law enforcement and CSIS to directly access information from an ESP's system.
+Bill C-22 would not permit law enforcement and CSIS to directly access personal information from an ESP's system.
 ESPs would remain in control of their own systems, and they would only provide information to investigators in a secure manner, upon receiving legal authorization.

 Bill C-22 would not authorize government mass surveillance and/or tracking